scalafx/scalafx-hello-world/README.md

 * `project/plugins.sbt` - plugins used for creation of IDEA and Eclipse projects.

 How to build and Run
 --------------------

-1. Install [Java 11 JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+1. Install [Java 11 JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or newer.
 This project should also work with Java 10.
 If you are want to use Java 8 look at the [SFX-8](https://github.com/scalafx/scalafx-hello-world/tree/SFX-8) branch of this project.

 2. Install [SBT](http://www.scala-sbt.org/)